filetrust/mvp-glasswall-cloud-archiver/documentation/press-release.md

 # Problem
 _Describe the problem your product solves._\
-The produced reduces the risk of unpacking an archive file on your local machine and inadvertently opening files containing malicious content.
+The product reduces the risk of unpacking an archive file on your local machine and inadvertently opening files containing malicious content.

 # Solution
 _Describe how your product elegantly solves the problem._\